immunefi-team/Bounty_Boosts/Puffer Finance/28796 - [SC - Low] The PufferVaultgetPendingLidoETHAmount will ret....md

 # The `PufferVault::getPendingLidoETHAmount` will return values , which infact is not locked in Lido.

-Submitted on Tue Feb 27 2024 10:52:00 GMT-0400 (Atlantic Standard Time) by @aman for [Boost | Puffer Finance](https://immunefi.com/bounty/pufferfinance-boost/)
+Submitted on Feb 27th 2024 at 16:52:00 UTC by @aman for [Boost | Puffer Finance](https://immunefi.com/bounty/pufferfinance-boost/)

 Report ID: #28796